powsybl/powsybl-open-loadflow/docs/security/parameters.md

 Please note that fast mode has a few limitations:
 - Contingencies applied on branches opened on one side are ignored.
-- AC emulation of HVDC lines is disabled.
+- AC emulation of HVDC lines is disabled, as it is not yet supported.
+Instead, the [active power setpoint](../loadflow/loadflow.md#computing-hvdc-power-flow) mode is used to control the active power flow through the lines.
 - Only PST remedial actions are supported for now.
 - Slack relocation following the application of a contingency is not supported.
 As a result, security analysis is carried out only in slack component, and not necessarily in the largest one.